 FSAR Data Standardization Workflow

-Use this workflow when preparing salmon datasets for Fisheries Science Advisory Report (FSAR) analysis, review, and operational SPSR intake.
+Use this workflow when preparing salmon datasets for Fisheries Science Advisory Report (FSAR) analysis, review, and SPSR intake.

 Canonical package specification (Markdown): Salmon data package specification